Postgraduate Certificate in Psychodynamic Counselling

-If you would like guidance on general matters relating to the course please contact: The Programme Administrator, (Psychodynamic Studies), on 01865 280725 (mornings) or email: email@example.com.
+If you would like guidance on general matters relating to the course please contact the Psychodynamic Studies Programme Administrator on 01865 280725 (mornings only) or email: firstname.lastname@example.org

 For more detail on Freud and psychodynamic counselling, the following books may be helpful:

-For information about fees and additional expenses please visit http://www.ox.ac.uk/admissions/graduate/courses/pgcert-psychodynamic-counselling
+For information about fees and additional expenses please visit the course page on the Oxford Graduate Admissons website.

 For accreditation purposes student membership of UPCA is required throughout the programme, currently £21 per year.

-For information about entry requirements and how to apply please visit http://www.ox.ac.uk/admissions/graduate/courses/pgcert-psychodynamic-counselling
+For information about entry requirements and how to apply please visit the course page on the Oxford Graduate Admissons website.

-Applications deadlines are 12:00pm on 20 January 2017 and 10 March 2017.
-Please be aware we shall consider applications received in January with the applications received in March.
-Late applications will be accepted, if places remain.
+Please be aware that depending on numbers we may consider applications received in January with the applications received in March.
+Late applications may be accepted, if places remain.

 If you have any questions about the progress of your application, please contact the Graduate Admissions Office (tel: 01865 270059; email: email@example.com ); or the Course Administrator, (tel: +44 (0)1865 280725; email: firstname.lastname@example.org).